 Director, Executive in Residence (Learning & Education Programming)

-Dr. Hannah consults nonprofit leaders to strengthen their strategic communication efforts and provides strategies and assistance to increase overall team capacity.
-Dr. Hannah leads the learning & education department at The Forbes Funds, which includes The Forbes Funds University, Executive-in-Residence coaching program, nonprofit learning cohorts, and The Forbes Funds research & publications programs.
+Hannah Karolak leads learning & education programming at The Forbes Funds, which includes The Forbes Funds University, Executive-in-Residence coaching program, nonprofit learning cohorts, and The Forbes Funds research & publications.
+Dr. Hannah empowers nonprofit leaders and works closely with organizations to strengthen their strategic communication and increase overall team capacity.

 Director, Community Partnerships and Sustainability

 Kellie is a community-minded legal professional with extensive experience in the nonprofit sector as well as government agencies.
-At The Forbes Funds, she takes part in day-to-day organizational and program administration, strategic planning efforts, and community-facing projects such as the quarterly Sustainable Developer and Investors’ Rountable the International Intitutional Anti-Racism Wireframe Cohorts (ARC).
+At The Forbes Funds, she takes part in day-to-day organizational and program administration, strategic planning efforts, and community-facing projects such as the quarterly Sustainable Developer and Investors’ Roundtable, The Commons, The Innovation Lab and Equity Hackathon, and the International Institutional Anti-Racism Wireframe Cohorts (ARC).

 Colleen Young, MSW